pryv/config-template-pryv.io/pryv.io/cluster/upgrades/from-1.5-to-1.6/MAIN-UPGRADE-FROM-1.5-TO-1.6.md

 To upgrade Pryv.io to the version 1.6, the following steps need to be done:

+1. Before you start, make sure you have 1 user login credentials that you will use in the end of this tutorial to test the upgrade.

-1. Upgrade Pryv.io config to add new system streams (use tutorial in file `CONFIG-UPGRADE-FROM-1.5-TO-1.6.md`)
+2. Upgrade Pryv.io config to add new system streams (use tutorial in file `CONFIG-UPGRADE-FROM-1.5-TO-1.6.md`)

-2. Upgrade Pryv.io database from 3.6 to 4.2
+3. Upgrade Pryv.io database from 3.6 to 4.2
 (use tutorial in file `DATABASE-UPGRADE-FROM-1.5-TO-1.6.md`)

-3. Set a new version of the Pryv.io core, MongoDB containers from 1.5.x to 1.6.0 in your config-leader/data/core/pryv.yml file ???
+4. Set a new version of the Pryv.io core, MongoDB containers from 1.5.x to 1.6.0 in your config-leader/data/core/pryv.yml file ???

-4. Set a new version of the Pryv.io register container from 1.3.x to 1.6.0 in your config-leader/data/reg-master/pryv.yml file ???
+5. Set a new version of the Pryv.io register container from 1.3.x to 1.6.0 in your config-leader/data/reg-master/pryv.yml file ???

-5. Launch the platform with ???
+6. Launch the Pryv.io from your Pryv.io project root folder with ./run_pryv from each core.

-6. Validate changes by trying to register a new user??? steps about new path, parameters, regsiter-hostings should be here?
+7. Validate changes by trying to:
+    1. Login with the old user
+    2. Register a new user

+???
+More information about new registration path, parameters and features could be found here???

 **Congratulations!**